Nathan-Nesbitt/Minecraft_AI/src/front_end/templates/lessons/orefinder.md

 ### Instruction 3
 We determine what we want to do with the model.

-Click NEXT to see the next step
+Click NEXT to see the next step.

 ```
 // Create a callback function that makes a prediction based on the game data //
 var callback_function_3 = function(data) {
+    // determine the resource to mine
     var resource = "diamond_ore"
+    // then predict
     minecraft_learns.predict(data, [resource])
     .then(
         result => {